Golden hay bales scattered across a freshly harvested field with rolling green hills and a blue sky in the background during sunset.

 In any renewable energy development, there will always be two sides.
 One being the landowner and the other being the renewable energy developer.
 What both parties need to remember is that they aren’t working against each other, they are working together to create mutually beneficial outcomes for one another.
 The Landowner is looking to secure off-farm income whilst not sacrificing their existing farming operation, and the renewable energy Developer is looking to fulfil their mandate of developing a renewable energy project on viable country while coexisting with the landowners farming operation.

-With this in mind, when dealing with the Farm Plan, both parties need to consider each other’s goals and remember that there may need to be compromise at times.
+With this in mind, when dealing with the Landplan, both parties need to consider each other’s goals and remember that there may need to be compromise at times.
 Exclusion Zones must be identified early so that the renewable energy developer is aware of areas which are not to be developed and can plan around them.
 In the same breath, a landowner can’t exclude their entire property and expect a renewable energy developer to make the Project work.

 In most cases, as long as an renewable energy developer understands why certain areas are excluded or a landowner understands why a wind turbine for instance is best suited in a certain position, conversations can be had and mutually agreeable solutions can often be found.

-Farm Plans, if designed correctly, can contribute to the sustainability and long term productivity of farming operations by improving aspects of the landowners property.
+Landplans, if designed correctly, can contribute to the sustainability and long term productivity of farming operations by improving aspects of the landowners property.
 An example of this could be an area of the property which was usually hard to access via a rough farm track being opened up and made to be easily accessible by an renewable energy Developer who needs to use the same track to access their wind turbines or solar panels.

 Another example might be that water run off from the pads of a wind turbine are drained correctly and directed to water catchment areas on the farm which lead to better percentages of water catchment, limited wastage and again if designed correctly, no erosion.